chadgeary/nifi/README.md

 2. Re-run `terraform apply -var-file="nifi.tfvars"`
 3. Re-apply the SSM associations mentioned in `terraform output`

-If re-sizing instances (or re-basing AMI):
+If re-sizing instances or otherwise modifying autoscaling group(s):
 1. Change the instance type in `nifi.tfvars`
 2. Re-run `terraform apply -var-file="nifi.tfvars"`
-3. Scale the node autoscaling group down, either all at once (min 0 / max 0) or incrementally to replace instances of the old size.
+3. Scale the node autoscaling group down, either all at once (min 0 / max 0) or incrementally to replace instances of the old size/AMI.
-4. Scale the zookeeper autoscaling groups down, always leave at least one zookeeper running, e.g.:
+4. Scale the zookeeper autoscaling groups down, always leave at least one zookeeper running, preferably two - e.g.:
-  - If zk1 and zk2 are running, scale zk2 down (min 0 / max 0) then back up (min 1 / max 1).
-Once the new zk2 is healthy,
+  - If zk1, zk2, and zk3 are running, scale down zk3.
+Once complete, scale zk3 back up.
-  - scale zk1 down (min 0 / max 0) then back up (min 1 / max 1)
+  - Repeat for zk2, then zk3.